richar-d/Digital-electronics-2/project/Readme.md

 	b) Infinite loop while(1):
-	  - If trigger_enable equals 1 (set to 1 as initial value or by ISR), ultrasonic wave is sent by one of the sensors and trigger_enable is set to 0
 	  - Save the closer of the 2 distances to a local variable
 	  - Update loading bar, LCD warning and UART information - loading bar and warning always represent the sensor which is closer to an obstacle
 	  - Change sensor for the next loop